 ADWs (online account wagering platforms) aren’t bad – our business REALLY needs them, particularly now.

-Their percentage of total handle on racing is at an all-time high, essentially 100% of total racing betting handle in America at the moment.
+Their percentage of total handle on racing is at an all-time high, essentially the vast majority of total racing betting handle in America at the moment.
 When a “new normal” returns, it is likely more people who have been kept away from the track but finally opened ADW accounts will continue using them, increasing the overall share of ADWs compared to pre-pandemic level.

 The problem is that while the financial splits the big ADWs receive have grown significantly, due to long-standing, negotiated rates, the amount this handle contributes to purses is incredibly small.
 The problem is exacerbated by a loss of other revenue sources for purses, namely, casinos.